 On January 1, 2022, the Board held a meeting to consider, among other things, the appointment of new directors, new Board leadership positions, and the date of the Annual Meeting.
-During this meeting, the Board evaluated the recommendation of the Nominating and Corporate Governance Committee to appoint three new director candidates identified by a leading international search firm and vetted over the past months as part of the Board's multi-year refreshment process.
+During this meeting, the Board evaluated the recommendation of the

+Nominating and Corporate Governance Committee to appoint three new director candidates identified by a leading international search firm and vetted over the past months as part of the Board's multi-year refreshment process.
 Specifically, the Board discussed and evaluated various factors, including the background, independence, and qualifications of each of Curtis Espeland, José Muñoz and David Sewell, including Mr. Espeland's experience at Eastman Chemical Company, his extensive financial and accounting expertise, and his public company board experience; Mr. Muñoz's significant operational and executive level experience worldwide in the automotive industry, including in his current role as Chief Operating Officer of Hyundai Motor Company; and Mr. Sewell's nearly 15 years of senior executive leadership and operational experience at major materials companies, including in his current position as Chief Executive Officer of WestRock and his prior position as Chief Operating Officer of The Sherwin-Williams Company.
 The Board then approved the appointments of Messrs.
-Espeland and Muñoz effective immediately and, as Mr. Sewell had indicated his preference to receive formal approval from the WestRock's board of directors before joining the Company's Board, his appointment as well, contingent on approval of WestRock's board.
+Espeland and Muñoz effective immediately and, as Mr. Sewell had indicated his preference to receive formal approval from the WestRock's board.